jfharris67/Group-4-Final-Project/README.md

 ## E.	E.	Group 4 Presentation – Draft
 *Draft of presentation

-1. Link to PowerPoint presentation flie is in the main branch.
-It is titled, "Group 4 Final Project Draft 1"
+### 1. Link to PowerPoint presentation flie is in the main branch.
+File title is "Group 4 Final Project Draft 1"